Protean-Labs/subgrounds/README.md

 9                   USDT         1643289117              14000000000
 ```

-Fetch multiple fieldpaths and return the raw data as Python dictionaries.
+Fetch multiple fieldpaths and return the raw data as Python dictionaries using the `query` method.

-**WARNING**: Query aliases will be present in the dictionaries (see GraphQL Aliases above).
-This method is not reccommended.
+**WARNING**: Query aliases will be present in the dictionaries (see `GraphQL Aliases` in the `Notes` section at the end of the README).
+This method is not the preferred approach to fetching data with Subgrounds.
 ```python
 >>> last10_borrow = aaveV2.Query.borrows(
 ...   orderBy=aaveV2.Borrow.timestamp,